appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/proxy-configuration.md

 We will cover Docker and Podman, providing step-by-step instructions to set up and utilize the proxy server effectively.

-Using proxies on Appcircle containers ensurs smooth connectivity to external resources.
+Using proxies on Appcircle containers ensures smooth connectivity to external resources.

 ### Enable Proxy Settings On The Appcircle Server